VictorAquino-sys/InterZone-App/Notes/Future-Tasks.md

 Convert all API calls to Firestore
 Implement a dashboard for tracking user activity

+### 4-14
+    Let users add location for their business for easy access.

 ### 4-10
     ★ eas-cli@16.3.0 is now available.
     To upgrade, run: